coresresearch/BatCan/li_ion/README.md

 1. The boundary conditions are set for fluxes and currents from the interface with node `i-1`
 2. The states of the nodes `i` and `i+1` are read from the solution vector.
-3. Chemical production rates are read from Cantera for all interfaces
+3. Chemical production rates are read from Cantera for all materials and interfaces
 4. The Faradaic current of node `i` is calculated
 5. The boundary conditions are set for fluxes and currents from the interface with node `i+1`
 6. The double-layer charging current within the node, `i_dl`, is calculated